Nwiradiradja/DataCleaning-Snowflake/README.md

 * Extracting dates from text fields then using SQL date functions for comparisons and calculations
 * Identify and correct missing and duplicate data
 * Build a view to scale the work, then query data to find list of inactive customers
 * Utilize Data Visualization to show trends
+* Combining data extraction, data cleaning and data visualization to identify the top 5 products sold in 2023
 * All tasks listed below were done in chronological order

 ## Tasks